rackerlabs/docs-core-infra-user-guide/cloud-interfaces/CLI/neutron.rst

 +++++++++++
 neutron CLI
 +++++++++++
-Rackspace implemented
-the OpenStack project named "neutron" as our Cloud Networks product.

 The OpenStack tool primarily used for managing Cloud Networks is written in Python and called *neutron*.